 At dormakaba, we recognize that environmental responsibility is integral to producing world-class products.
 Besides adhering to environmental laws and regulations, we focus on improving our management of environmentally relevant processes and on monitoring and reducing our energy consumption, carbon emissions, water consumption, and effluents, as well as monitoring our waste disposal and recycling rates.

 Among the raw materials we use for our products, there are metals such as steel, brass, aluminum, nickel silver, and zinc, as well as gypsum board, glass, and plastics.
-Since the primary extraction of metals from ore and the subsequent refining processes are resource-intensive, one key focus is to increase the use of metals with high recycled content.
-Other important materials are wood, paper, and cardboard, which are made from renewable resources.
+Since the primary extraction of metals from ore and the subsequent refining processes are resource-intensive, one key focus is to increase the use of metals with a high level of recycled content.
+Other important materials are wood, paper, and carton, which are made from renewable resources.

 Material use (in %)